airbnb/javascript/README.md

 ## <a name='strings'>Strings</a>

-  - Use single quotes `''` for plain strings
+  - Use single quotes `''` for strings

     ```javascript
     // bad